-The cost per season is $60 per athlete, which includes a uniform and entry into select Empire State Sports Council meets throughout the season.
+The cost per season is $50 per athlete, which includes a uniform jersey and entry into select Empire State Sports Council meets throughout the season.
 Additional fees apply for USATF membership and meets.
 Generally meets are held on the weekends (either a Saturday or Sunday) throughout the months of May, June and early July.
 Guidelines for ALL meets:

 – All Glencadia Bullets must wear their team issued uniform during meets.
 Often we have extra uniforms on hand if your athlete forgets theirs.
 Bibs will not be issued to any athlete who is not wearing their uniform.

-– Entry fees for Empire State Sports Council meets are covered by the Glencadia Rod & Gun Club as Team Sponsor.
+– Some entry fees for Empire State Sports Council meets are covered by the Glencadia Rod & Gun Club as Team Sponsor.
 If your athlete signs up for a meet but then cannot compete (for any reason), you will be asked to reimburse the club for the cost of that registration.

 SOCIAL MEDIA POLICY